TonyVSK/Python-100-days/Python 100 days projects/072 and 073 data exploration (no project here)/README.md

 And that's it!
 Now we can manipulate our data online, with this tool.

+Basically, the course sugests to use 2 csv files to make some data analysis, one for day 072, and another one for 073.
+The 072 is salarues_by_college_major.csv
+the 073 is QueryResults.csv
 ## Contribution

 Feel free to contribute anything I'm missing.